hsro-inf-kp/hsro-inf-kp.github.io/02_ScalaBasics.md

 Since the the future is not blocking the programm execution, the println command gets executed before the onComplete callback.
 The Future type also provides a flatMap method, that allows us to control the execution order of multiple Futures.
-To test this Snippet e.g in an scala worksheet, you may have to add the following line to wait until the Futere has returned a value.

 ```scala
 def getUserID() : Future[String] = {...}